 Original London Cast 1968 (Decca) (1 / 5) Decca released two LPs worth of recordings of songs from the original London production of Hair, “the American tribal love-rock musical.”
 As Peter Knight explains in his notes for the CD release, “the show contains some 34 titles but, when the initial recording [of the London Hair} was made in 1968, it was impossible to cram them all onto one 12-inch vinyl pressing … Fresh Hair [a follow-up album} was conceived to resolve the problem.”
 Both albums are included in full on the single CD.
-Unfortunately, the singing here is often as ragged and out of tune as on the original RCA albums.
-For a worthy recording of this great score, look elsewhere.
+Unfortunately, the singing here is often as ragged and out of tune as what’s to be heard on the recordings of the Off-Broadway and Broadway productions.
+That sadly includes very shaky performances of “Aquarius,” led by J. Vincent Edwards, and “Sodomy,” led by Michael Feast.
+Leads Oliver Tobias, Paul Nicholas, and Annabel Leventon fare much better.
+(Nicholas would be heard from again, in several subsequent West End musicals and on their cast albums.)
+Still, for a really worthy recording of this great score with solid singing across the board, look elsewhere.
 (See below.) — M.P.